Partitions and covers in $\Delta$ convexity: Structural results

-We conclude this section by presenting some definitions.
-Given a graph $G$, for $S\subseteq V(G)$, we denote $G[S]$ as the induced subgraph of $S$ in $G$.
-For $u \in V(G)$, the \emph{open} neighbourhood of $u$ is defined by $N(u) = \{v : uv \in E(G)\}$.
+We begin this section by presenting some results relating the parameters $\Phi_c(G)$ and $\Theta_c(G)$ with well-known results like chromatic number and hull number.
+We conclude this section presenting closed formulas for determining these parameters on graph products.

+A connected graph $G$ with no cut-vertices is said to be {\em $2$-connected}.
 The \emph{chromatic number} of a graph $G$ can be defined as a minimum number of colours needed to colour $G$ in such a way that no two adjacent vertices have the same colour, denoted as $\chi(G)$.
-We say that $u$ is a {\em $\Delta$-extreme vertex} if $V(G) \setminus \{u\}$ is $\Delta$-convex.
-By definition, $\phi_c(G)= \Theta_c(G)= 2$ if there is a {\em $\Delta$-extreme vertex} in $G$.
-Note that $u$ is $\Delta$-extreme if and only if $u$ does not belong to any triangle of $G$.
-The $\Delta$ - hull number $h(G)$ of a graph $G$ is the cardinality of a minimum set such that its $\Delta$ - convex hull is $V(G)$.
+A graph $G$ is \textit{chordal} if $G$ have no induced cycles $C_n$ with length $n$ more than three.
+A graph is \textit{dually chordal} if it has a maximum neighborhood ordering.
+A \textit{block graph} is a graph in which each block is complete.
+Note that every block graph is a chordal graph.